-ACX is the first design and manufacturing company in Taiwan dedicated to RF front-end devices and modules, providing advanced value-added solutions for wireless communications products using advanced ceramic and circuit design techniques and module packaging technologies.
-The communication industry went through a volatile year in 2022.
-The macroeconomic uncertainties and slow economic growth in smart phone market led to weaker user demand.
-Looking back at the performance for 2022, ACX's revenue was NT\$1,465,282 thousand, and net profit after tax was NT\$275,353 thousand, with a basic earnings per share of NT\$3.99.
+In 2023, due to factors such as the tightening of U.S. monetary policy, geopolitical tensions, and China's poor economic growth after the COVID-19, global economic growth remained slowdown and sluggish end markets demand.
+ACX's 2023 revenue totaled NT\$1,488,195 thousand, and net profit after tax was NT\$282,439 thousand, with a basic earnings per share of NT\$4.09.
 The overall operating results are mainly attributed with the joint efforts of the management team and all staff, so that ACX still maintained a stable profit trend.

-Looking back over the past year, almost every element of society was touched by the upheaval of the COVID-19 pandemic occurring around the world, despite the global economic slowdown due to COVID-19, and ACX has continued insisting on product innovation and technology upgrades.
-As transmission volume and transmission rates continue to increase, ACX continues to tap into Internet of Things, wearable and automotive and mmWave related applications in broadband applications, and has successfully developed multi-frequency multi-mode integration components that meet customer needs.
-In addition, ACX can provide the solutions needed for LTE smart phones due to the continuous upgrade of handsets in China and emerging markets.
+Looking back over the past year, although we are still facing the global macroeconomic uncertainties, ACX has continued insisting on product innovation and technology upgrades.
+As transmission volume and transmission rates continue to increase, ACX continues to tap into Internet of Things, wearable and automotive and mmWave related applications in broadband and high frequency applications, and has successfully developed multi-frequency multi-mode integration components that meet customer needs.
+In addition, ACX can provide the solutions needed for AI smart phones due to the continuous upgrade of handsets in global markets.
 Furthermore, ACX continues to actively develop a variety of WiFi, NBIoT, mobile-related RF front-end (FEM) modules, system-in-package (SiP) modules, high-power device for base station, and advanced LTCC antenna substrate and filter for 5G mmWave to complement the product portfolio and significantly improve product technology.
 In this way, ACX hopes to further enhance ACX's long-term competitive advantage.